omarelb/omarelb.github.io/_posts/2020-03-25-self-explaining-neural-networks.md

 ![concepts]({{page.img_dir}}concepts.png "opt title")

 Concepts like this could be generated by domain experts, but this is expensive and in many cases infeasible.
 An alternative approach is to [learn the concepts directly](https://arxiv.org/abs/1711.11279).
 It cannot be stressed enough that *the interpretability of the whole framework depends on how interpretable the concepts are*.
-Therefore, the authors propose **three properties concepts should have and how to enforce them**:
+Therefore, the authors propose **three properties concepts should have** and how to enforce them:
 1. *Fidelity*: The representation of $$x$$ in terms of concepts should **preserve relevant information**.

     This is enforced by learning the concepts $$h(x)$$ as the latent encoding of an [autoencoder](https://www.jeremyjordan.me/autoencoders/).
 An autoencoder is a neural network that learns to map an input $$x$$ to itself by first encoding it into a **lower dimensional representation** with an encoder network $$h$$ and then creating a reconstruction $$\hat{x}$$ with a decoder network $$h_\mathrm{dec}$$, i.e. $$\hat{x} = h_\mathrm{dec}(h(x))$$.
 The lower dimensional representation $$h(x)$$, which we call its *latent representation*, is a vector in a space we call the latent space. **It therefore needs to capture the most important information contained in $$x$$**.
 This can be thought of as a nonlinear version of [PCA](http://setosa.io/ev/principal-component-analysis/).